Celestial Defense of Atlanta Georgia has over 30 years experience helping contractors nationwide with computer forensic and data security issues.

 Employee Based Computer Compromise

 When it comes to computer security and protecting the data contained on them, our attention is often focused on forces from outside the organization.
+Even the NIST 800-171 security controls imposed on contractors by the requirements in DFARS 4.7300 and the clause at DFARS 52.204-7012 invovling safeguarding Controlled Unclassified Information (CUI) are more outwardly focused than internally focused.
 There are several reasons for this.
 One is that many computer threat assessments quantify attacks from outside the organization as much more numerous than attacks from within.
 Another is that there have been many large data compromises from forces outside the organization.

 Despite those numbers, there are mitigating factors that should also be considered.
 One is that many hackers just like the challenge.
 Consequently, while there are a lot of attacks, the damage is often minimal because the hacker lost interest or did not know what to do next once the penetration was perfected.

-The following sections discuss the 10 steps to protect your company from employee based computer compromise.
+The following sections discuss the 10 steps to protect your network from employee based computer compromise.

 The first step to solving any problem is defining it.
 While it is easy enough to articulate one’s objective as being data security, that goal is meaningless if one does not also know what data should be protected and from whom it should be protected.
 Furthermore the answer to what and whom is not a universal solution.
 Indeed, there are likely degrees of what and whom that need to be decided as well.
 In other words, there is likely a hierarchy of data sensitivity.